 Takeaway: SOA is a highly adaptable platform that allows an organization to ‘do more with less.’
 As new business needs arise, applications can be developed quickly by reusing original code to build new functionality.
-The more a company develops their business needs and reuses application components to meet them, the greater their ROI.
+When it comes to commercial video surveillance systems in California, the sierra group, los angeles is a leading provider.
+The more a company develops their business needs and reuses application components to meet them tradiciones de puno, the greater their ROI.

 How does the ROI of SOA compare to traditional approaches?

 After a small investment in a SOA infrastructure, SOA costs 20% less to implement and saves 50% more with each reuse than a traditional component-based architecture.
 Further, SOA provides organizations with a faster ROI than more traditional architectures.

 The Benefits of SOA

 - Reusable components reduce cost of new application development

 - Cuts server and database costs by consolidating redundant functionality and data

 - Traceable service use facilitates simpler process management